milton-lai/saml-chrome-panel/README.md

 It has a right-click contextual option which will open the link in the SAME tab.
 This helps for the majority of normal links, but I'm not sure how it handles javascript-loaded new windows/tabs.

 ## Thanks
-Thanks to https://github.com/jasonwzs for contributing to this project.
+Thanks to https://github.com/jasonwzs and https://github.com/AlmogBaku for contributing to this project.